turboquant_vllm

 |

-sizes in MiB, compression ratio, packing mode, and VRAM savings. |
+compressed/baseline sizes in MiB, compression ratio, VRAM savings, |

 Source code in src/turboquant_vllm/kv_cache.py